ManuelBehrendt/Mera.jl/README.md

 ```julia
 (MyProject) pkg> add Package
 ```

+## Apple Silicon: M1/M2 Chips
+Julia 1.6.x can be installed without any trouble.
+But to use PyPlot, it is recommended to install/pin the package PyCall@1.92.3 ! https://pkgdocs.julialang.org/v1.6/managing-packages/#Pinning-a-package

 ## Help and Documentation
 The exported functions and types in MERA are listed in the API documentation, but can also be accessed in the REPL or Jupyter notebook.